SubZtep/gif-animation-preview/readme.txt

 1. Upload plugin files to the `/wp-content/plugins/gif-animation-preview/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+Preview images generated on the fly, first view of the posts might be slow

 == Changelog ==

+= 1.4 =
+* Allow images from external source
+* Only test image when preview doesn't exists
+* Unicode fixes in filenames
+* Decrase PHP version requirement from 5.2 to 5.0

 = 1.3 =
+* Uses gifplayer and imagesLoaded libraries
 * Decrase PHP version requirement from 5.4 to 5.2
-* Uses gifplayer and imagesLoaded libraries

 = 1.2 =
 * Add PHP version and GD check